Skip to content

 Accuracy and Limitations

 This calculator assumes an ideal system with no friction, air resistance, or other non-conservative forces.
 It uses gravitational PE = mgh (constant g, near surface).
-It does not include elastic PE, rotational KE, or thermal energy.
-For systems with friction, additional loss terms must be added.
+The elastic PE mode (with spring) uses U = ½kx².
+For systems with friction, use the non-conservative work mode.
 This tool is educational.

 FAQ